 Data, data, data… That’s all we’re hearing about nowadays.
 Big Data, data mining, data scientists and the like appear at the top of Google searches and blog headlines more than ever before, and with good reason.
 The business leaders of today, in every industry, have discovered how to use their data to its fullest potential.

 The proper utilization of data shouldn’t be, nor is it, exclusive to the top players.
-Business intelligence (BI) software has given companies of all sizes access to powerful data analysis capabilities.
-Receiving insights and finding trends is essential for businesses to scale and adapt as the years go on, which is exactly what BI software does.
+Business intelligence systems (BI) have given companies of all sizes access to powerful data analysis capabilities.
+Receiving insights and finding trends is essential for businesses to scale and adapt as the years go on, which is exactly what business intelligence software does.
 The best thing about these software solutions, however, is that their potential uses are practically unlimited.

 A Quick Note on Data Governance